Cache Mechanisms and the Memory Hierarchy

 } Vertex;

-Vertex vertices[10000];SoA, on the other hand, splits them into multiple independent arrays:
+Vertex vertices[10000];SoA splits the data into multiple independent arrays:

 typedef struct {